 We offer expertise

-We are a team of 240 scientists, spanning a range of atmospheric research disciplines.
+We are a team of 240 scientists and support staff, spanning a range of atmospheric research disciplines.
 We can mobilise teams of specialists to work independently or alongside your organisation.

 We provide the UK’s Natural Environment Research Council with national capability in atmospheric science and have excellent links with the UK science community – a network which you can benefit from.